-- Increased DSP X, Y, and P RAM and ROM sizes to support new features including EDGE - Addition of OWIRE peripheral to support removable battery - Addition of 2nd UART to support e.g. optional applications coprocessor - Pin and GPIO muxing changes including - support for PCS's CE bus - parallel DMAC - dedicated BBP transmit pins for interface to external EDGE transmit IC - DSP subsystem changes to support 130MHz required for EDGE - Neptune LT MCU "PIG" peripheral bus has been omitted.
+- --- Increased DSP X, Y, and P RAM and ROM sizes to support new features including EDGE - Addition of OWIRE peripheral to support removable battery - Addition of 2nd UART to support e.g. optional applications coprocessor - Pin and GPIO muxing changes including - support for PCS's CE bus - -parallel DMAC - DSP subsystem changes to support 130MHz required for EDGE - Neptune LT MCU "PIG" peripheral bus has been omitted.
 All "PIG" peripherals are now accessed through the "IP" peripheral bus, and their base addresses have been changed (internal register organization remains the same).